More Ways to Save in College

 Look Into Affordable Online Colleges

 Online colleges are usually significantly less expensive than colleges that require you to attend in person.
-In addition to cheaper tuition, here are a few other bonuses that come from online colleges:
+In addition to cheaper tuition, here are a few other bonuses that come from enrolling in an online program:

 - No book fees: Buying books for your classes are often a huge expense and can rack up hundreds of dollars a year.
 Most online courses have their resources online, saving you from added expenses.